entim/audio-controller-unity/README.md

 ## How to add it to your project

 Unitypackage not included.
-1. Add [MEC](https://assetstore.unity.com/packages/tools/animation/more-effective-coroutines-free-54975) to your project if you haven't already.
-2. Copy the contents of the Assets folder under your Assets folder the way you like to organize your external assets.
+1. Copy the contents of the Assets folder under your Assets folder the way you like to organize your external assets.
-3. Copy Editor Default Resources under your Assets folder.
+2. Create new SoundControllerData asset using the contextual menu from Project hierarchy.
+3. Find the prefab with SoundController in OSSC folder and drag it onto the scene.
+4. Add your new created SoundControllerData asset into the corresponding object field of the SoundContoller component.
+5. Select gameobject with SoundController and start adding categories and items.
+6. Add PlaySoundSettings objects to behaviors and set them up in the editor.
+7. Trigger sounds by calling SoundController.Play().

+## Hints
+- Call SoundController.Shutdown when application is quitting and when new scene is loaded to avoid exceptions in logs.
+- Despawn active SoundObject instances parented to GameObjects when the parent is destroyed to avoid losing object from the pool.

+## Known issues
+- Fade settings are applied to individual items in a sequence instead of the start and end of the sequence iteself.
+- Gap in Loop Sequence play mode when the sequence is started over.

 [screen-mod]: https://github.com/entim/audio-controller-unity/blob/develop/screenshot.PNG